 At Eldwick Law our children’s law solicitors have a solid commitment to the maxim that the ‘welfare of the child is the paramount consideration’.
-Our children’s law solicitors in Central London are some of the most highly recommended in the UK.
+Our children’s law solicitors are some of the most highly recommended in the UK.
 Everyone on our team is kind, sensitive, and compassionate when it comes to advising and representing clients on legal matters involving children.
 Like you, we are focused on ensuring that whatever outcome is achieved, it will be in the child’s best interests.

 Family law affects children in a variety of ways.
 We have connections with child psychologists, counsellors, and play therapists who can provide support if your child is struggling with the impact of divorce or ongoing conflict between their parents.
 You can be confident that by instructing us, you will receive exceptional, responsive service and legal advice tailored to the needs of your family.